alphagov/paused/README.md

 ## Documenting a paused project

-If you need to document a paused project, first see the guidance listed on the [paused project Trello board](https://trello.com/b/3KjYQhae/so-your-project-has-been-paused).
+First, see the guidance listed on the [paused project Trello board](https://trello.com/b/3KjYQhae/so-your-project-has-been-paused).

 When you've collected your project outputs and overview:

-1. [Create a page](https://github.com/alphagov/paused/new/master/projects) in the `projects` directory containing your overview and linking to your project outputs.
-See [the existing examples](./projects) in the directory for the sort of format to use.
+1. [Create a page](https://github.com/alphagov/paused/new/master/projects) in the `projects` directory that contains your overview and links to your project outputs.
+Use the [the existing examples](./projects) in the directory as reference.
-2. [Update the project index](https://github.com/alphagov/paused/edit/master/README.md) to make it easier for your project to be found.
+2. [Update the project index](https://github.com/alphagov/paused/edit/master/README.md) so users can easily find your project.

 ## Unpausing